 Although third–generation SSHD technology is based on a 5400 RPM HDD platform, the technology actually delivers faster performance than the previous generation product based on a 7200 RPM HDD platform.
 Improvements in core SSHD technology and NAND flash systems explain such progress and also exemplify why RPM is no longer as meaningful when evaluating SSHD technology.

 When maximizing the performance of your laptop computer, you don’t have to be bound by older storage technologies or performance criteria.
-Instead, let solid state hybrid drives take you to a higher level of digital lifestyle.
+Instead, let solid state hybrid drives take your digital lifestyle to a higher level.